-- College Tuition Assistance- This program helps pay for tuition for tribal members who are enrolled in an accredited college.
-It is $1000.00 per semester for full time students, and $500.00 for part time students.
-It is paid directly to the college.
+- College Tuition Assistance- Provides tuition assistance for tribal members who are enrolled in an accredited college.
+It pays $1000.00 per semester for full time students, and $500.00 for part time students and is paid directly to the college.

-- Adult Vocational Training Assistance Grant—We offer tuition assistance for tribal members who attend vocational schools either to get a certification in a field or to take classes that will further their career they are already in.
-For the short-term classes, we offer up to $300, and for the certification classes, we offer $1000.00.
-This tuition is paid directly to the vocational school.
+- Adult Vocational Training Assistance Grant-Tuition assistance is available for tribal members who attend vocational schools either to get a certification in a field or to take classes that will further their career.
+For the short-term classes, we provide up to $300, and for the certification classes, we provide $1000.00.
+Tuition is paid directly to the vocational school.

-- College Incentive—Upon receiving their college degree, a tribal member may receive an incentive of $1000.00.
+- College Incentive—Upon receiving a college degree, a tribal member may receive an incentive of $1000.00.
 There is only one incentive awarded for each level of degree earned.

 - 12th Grade Graduation Assistance Grant—Tribal members who are seniors in high school may apply for this grant.
-It is to help pay for senior items such as cap and gown, class ring, senior pictures, and/or announcements.
+The grant is to assist seniors to purchase items such as cap and gown, class ring, senior pictures, and/or announcements.
 The amount is up to $500.00, and is paid directly to the vendors.

-- In addition to college incentives, we offer tribal members who graduate high school an incentive of $200.00.
-They have to fill out the application and submit proof of graduation with a copy of their diploma, or transcript.
-This is a check sent to the student.
+- Tribal members who graduate high school are eligible for an incentive of $200.00.
+Each student must complete an application and submit proof of graduation with a copy of their diploma, or transcript.
+This payment is paid to the student.

-- College Higher Education Grant—This program helps with tuition only in the amount of $800.00 per semester in an accredited college for full time students, or $400.00 per students who are part time.
+- College Higher Education Grant—Assistance is for tuition only in the amount of $800.00 per semester in an accredited college for full time students, or $400.00 per students who are part time.
 The funding goes directly to the college.
 This same program also helps with vocational training.
-Any Native American student who lives in our jurisdiction may receive assistance with tuition in the amount of $300.00 for short-term classes, or up to $600.00 for certification classes.
+Any Native American student who lives in our jurisdiction may receive tuition assistance in the amount of $300.00 for short-term classes, or up to $600.00 for certification classes.

-- Johnson O’Malley Program—The JOM is administered through our education department for the 16 schools in the Sac and Fox jurisdiction.
-This is for any Native American student from grades Pre-K through 12th grade with proof of tribal membership and lives in our jurisdiction.
+- Johnson O’Malley Program—JOM is administered through the education department for the (sixteen (16) schools in the Sac and Fox jurisdiction.
+This grant is available to any Native American student from grades Pre-K through 12th grade with proof of tribal membership and lives in our jurisdiction.

-1) This program helps students who are enrolled in JOM at the beginning of the school year with a $30.00 check to help purchase school supplies.
+1) Assists students who are enrolled in JOM at the beginning of the school year with a $30.00 check to help purchase school supplies.

-2) This program helps pay fees for classes that charge extra, such as Home Ec., Art, Vo-Ag, or Drama Club.
+2) Assists in paying fees for classes that charge extra, such as Home Ec., Art, Vo-Ag, or Drama Club.
 It will also pay $10.00 toward a club shirt that is required.

-3) This program pays fees and books to a college for a high school student to take concurrent classes while in high school.
+3) Assists with paying fees and books for a high school student to take concurrent college classes while in high school.

-4) This program helps defray the cost of hiring a tutor if a JOM student needs extra help with tutoring.
+4) Assists to defray the cost of hiring a tutor if a JOM student needs extra help with tutoring.
 For a certified teacher, we pay $15.00 per hour to help with this expense.

-5) The JOM program assists 12th graders to purchase senior items, up to $100.00, for caps and gowns, announcements, senior pictures, or class ring.
+5) The JOM program assists 12th graders up to $100 to purchase senior items, such as caps and gowns, announcements, senior pictures, or class ring.

-6) The JOM programs assists students who are wanting to attend academic or leadership camps during the summer.
+6) The JOM programs assists students who attend academic or leadership camps during the summer.

 7) The JOM program has a “JOM Fun Day” during the summer, usually around Pow-Wow time.
-This is to introduce students to our program, and give them some fun and different activities.
-The main focus is fun, but we have motivational speakers, ideas for keeping fit, and healthy snacks and lunch.
+This is to introduce students to our program, and provide them with some fun and different activities.
+Although the main focus is having fun, we have motivational speakers to give them ideas for keeping fit, and making healthy snacks and lunch choices.